-- (a) Matters of Control - (i) The location of buildings. - (ii) The location of entrance and exit lanes and the configuration and dimensions of access driveways and vehicle parking and turning areas. - (iii) The location and design of any advertising sign.
+- (a) Matters of Control - (i) The location of buildings. - (ii) The location of entrance and exit lanes and the configuration and dimensions of access driveways and vehicle parking (if this is chosen to be provided) and turning areas. - (iii) The location and design of any advertising sign.